 West Virginia: Mothman

-According to West Virginia legend, a “moth-like” man was seen around the state during the late 1960s.
-The Mothman—as he became known—became such an iconic mythical figure in West Virginia history that the town of Point Pleasant created an annual Mothman Festival, during which they unveiled a statue of the creature in 2003.
+According to West Virginia legend, a "moth-like" man was seen around the state during the late 1960s.
+The Mothman—as he was known—became such an iconic mythical figure in West Virginia history that the town of Point Pleasant created an annual Mothman Festival, during which they unveiled a statue of the creature in 2003.

 Wisconsin: Chatty Belle

 Chatty Belle was built for the 1964 World's Fair in Neillsville, Wisconsin.
 Though Chatty Belle is not the largest cow statue out there, she is the "world's largest talking cow," thanks to a voice box in her base that spouts dairy facts to paying visitors.

 Wyoming: The World's Largest Elkhorn Arch